Brighteon Broadcast News, Oct 21, 2025: WHEN ROBOTS WALK AMONG US: Human token generators, robot div

 They're like, the robots never betray me.

-So those are their friends, you know.
+So those are their friends, you know?

-This is all gonna happen.
+This is all going to happen.

-Everything I've described here is gonna happen.
+Everything I've described here is going to happen.

 And it's not even that far away, you know, a few years.

-It's gonna happen.
+It's going to happen.

-You're gonna see it.
+You're going to see it.

-It's gonna be wild.
+It's going to be wild.

-And then outside the home, this is worth mentioning, you're gonna see people's robots doing chores for them out in public, like shopping for them at a grocery store.
+You're going to see people's robots doing chores for them out in public, like shopping for them at a grocery store.

 Okay.